 I care about animals, why should I care about plastic?

-I'm worried about my health, why should I care about plastic?
+I'm already worried about my family's health—why should I care about plastic?

 Marine plastic pollution is a human health issue.
 In the ocean, plastic absorbs toxic chemicals like PCBs and DDTs—chemicals linked to endocrine disruption and even cancer.
 A tiny piece of microplastic can be one million times more toxic than the ocean water around it; as it degrades, these plastic pieces also release toxic chemicals.
-As these microplastics are ingested by small and then bigger fish, the toxic chemicals they contain can work their way up the food chain and onto our plates: We caught a fish in the middle of the North Pacific Gyre and found 16 pieces of plastic in its belly.
+And these toxic plastics can work their way up the food chain and onto our plates: We caught a fish in the middle of the North Pacific Gyre and found 16 pieces of plastic in its belly.

-I'm worried about social justice.
+I'm concerned about social justice.
 Why should I care about plastic?

-I'm worried about climate change.
+I'm anxious about climate change.
 Why should I care about plastic?

 Okay, I'm convinced: Plastic pollution is a problem.
 So what's the answer?

-Solutions are found when organizations like 5 Gyres work with people, politicians and corporations to do the right thing.
+Solutions are found when organizations like 5 Gyres work with people, politicians and corporations to stop emissions at the source.
 Microbeads are a great example.
-During a 2012 5 Gyres expedition, we found plastic microbeads—typically made from polyethylene, polypropylene, polylactic acid (PLA) and polystyrene—in the Great Lakes.
+During a 2012 5 Gyres expedition, we found plastic microbeads—tiny round microplastics used in personal care products—in the Great Lakes in an open-water setting.
 That research started a movement, which culminated in President Obama signing the Microbead Free Waters Act in 2015.
 The law will go into effect in 2018.